Somerset County New Jersey assistance programs.

 If you are trying to determine where your next meal may come from, or if you need some free food for your family, the centers below may be able to assist you.
 They offer free groceries, food, and meals to the needy in the community.
-Call one of the locations below, or click here for additional pantries.
+Call one of the locations below.
+Or there are many other food assistance programs in Somerset County, and click here for additional pantries.

 - Somerville Area Fish - A leading center for the low income and/or homeless.
 Call (908) 725 - 5556